marcos-nunes-dev/albion-aegis/BATTLE_GAP_RECOVERY_GUIDE.md

 ## 🎯 Problem Statement

 The AlbionBB API processes battles asynchronously, which can lead to battles appearing out of chronological order.
-This creates gaps in battle data where battles that were processed later by the API are missed by the standard watermark-based crawling system.
+This creates situations where battles that were processed later by the API are missed by the standard watermark-based crawling system.

 ### Example Scenario:
 ```
-First Run:
+Fetch 1:
-- Battle 4 (watermark set here)
+- Battle 12334 (most recent)
-- Battle 2
+- Battle 22334
-- Battle 1
+- Battle 42334

-Next Run:
+Fetch 2:
-- Battle 6 (watermark advances here)
+- Battle 02312 (most recent)
-- Battle 5
+- Battle 12334
-- Battle 4
+- Battle 22334
-- Battle 3 ← MISSED! (was behind Battle 4 watermark)
+- Battle 31239 ← LATE ADDED! (wasn't in previous fetch)
-- Battle 2
-- Battle 1
+- Battle 42334
 ```

 ## 🏗️ Solution Architecture

-The Battle Gap Recovery System uses a multi-layered approach:
+The Battle Gap Recovery System uses a direct API checking approach:

-### 1. **Gap Detection**
+### 1. **API Page Scanning**
+- Fetches recent battle pages from the AlbionBB API
+- Checks each battle ID against the local database
-- Analyzes battle timestamps in the database
+- Identifies battles that exist in the API but not in the database
-- Identifies gaps larger than a configurable threshold (default: 30 minutes)
-- Calculates estimated missing battles based on average battle frequency

-### 2. **Intelligent Recovery**
+### 2. **Missing Battle Recovery**
-- Searches AlbionBB API in identified gap periods
-- Cross-references with existing database records
-- Recovers only truly missing battles
+- Recovers only truly missing battles (not in database)
+- Fetches complete battle data from the API
 - Enqueues kill fetching and notification jobs for recovered battles

 ### 3. **Performance Optimization**
-- Configurable lookback period (default: 6 hours)
+- Configurable number of pages to check (default: 3 pages)
 - Smart page limiting to avoid excessive API calls
-- Early termination when gaps are fully searched
 - Integrated with existing queue system

 ## ⚙️ Configuration